Current Rules of Practice & Procedure

-The Federal Rules of Appellate Procedure govern procedure in the United States courts of appeals.
+The Federal Rules of Appellate Procedure (pdf) govern procedure in the United States courts of appeals.
 The Supreme Court first adopted the Rules of Appellate Procedure by order dated December 4, 1967, transmitted to Congress on January 15, 1968, and effective July 1, 1968.
 The Appellate Rules and accompanying forms were last amended in 2021.
 Please refer to House Document 117-30 for the text of the amended rules and forms and accompanying committee notes effective December 1, 2021.

 Rules of Bankruptcy Procedure

-The Federal Rules of Bankruptcy Procedure govern procedures for bankruptcy proceedings.
+The Federal Rules of Bankruptcy Procedure (pdf) govern procedures for bankruptcy proceedings.
 For many years, such proceedings were governed by the General Orders and Forms in Bankruptcy promulgated by the Supreme Court.
 By order dated April 24, 1973, effective October 1, 1973, the Supreme Court prescribed, pursuant to 28 U.S.C. § 2075, the Bankruptcy Rules and Official Bankruptcy Forms, which abrogated previous rules and forms.
-Over the years, the Bankruptcy Rules and Official Forms were last amended in 2021.
+The Bankruptcy Rules and Official Forms were last amended in 2021.
 Please refer to House Document 117-31 for the text of the amended rules and accompanying committee notes effective December 1, 2021.

 Interim Bankruptcy Rule 1007-I